Skip to content

 Case management and lifecycle engine

 V2 replaces V1’s flat ticket model with structured case entities.
 Each case moves through configurable lifecycle states with defined transitions, automatic actions, and role-based permissions.
-You control which states allow which actions, who can trigger transitions, and what happens at each step.
+You control which states allow which actions, who can trigger transitions, what happens at each step.
+It’s a proper workflow engine.
+Not a ticket tracker pretending to be one.

-Cases support parent-child hierarchies natively.
-A complex customer issue can spawn sub-cases for billing, technical, and logistics teams while the parent case tracks overall resolution.
-V1 required workarounds for this.
+Parent-child hierarchies are native.
+Complex customer issue?
+Spawn sub-cases for billing, technical, and logistics teams while the parent case tracks overall resolution.
+V1 needed ugly workarounds for this.
+V2 gets it right out of the box.

-SLA tracking is built into the case entity.
-Response and resolution time targets trigger automatically based on case priority and customer tier.
+SLA tracking is built into the case entity itself.
+Response and resolution targets fire automatically based on case priority and customer tier.
 Agents see countdown timers.
 Managers see compliance dashboards.
+No separate SLA tool needed.

 Skills-based omnichannel routing

 V1 routed cases by manual assignment or basic rules.
-V2 introduces real routing intelligence:
+V2 brings real routing intelligence:

-• Load balancing — Distribute cases based on current agent workload, not just team assignment
+• Load balancing: distribute cases by current agent workload, not just team assignment

-• Queue management — Cases enter priority-ordered queues with automatic or manual assignment
+• Queue management: priority-ordered queues with automatic or manual assignment

-• Channel-agnostic inbox — Email, phone, chat, social, and web form cases appear in one unified inbox
+• Channel-agnostic inbox: email, phone, chat, social, web form cases all in one place

 AI case classification and agent assist

-This is where V2 differentiates most sharply from V1 and from competing platforms:
+This is where V2 pulls away from V1 and from most competing platforms.
+Spot on for the common scenarios.

 Automatic classification reads incoming case descriptions and assigns category, subcategory, and priority.
 For common issues, it classifies without human intervention.
-Accuracy typically starts at 70–80% and improves to 90%+ within months as agents correct exceptions.
+Accuracy starts at 70-80% and improves to 90%+ within months as agents correct exceptions.
+The system learns from those corrections.

-Sentiment analysis flags frustrated or at-risk customers before agents read the case.
+Sentiment analysis flags frustrated or at-risk customers before agents even read the case.
 Negative-sentiment cases get prioritised automatically.
+I reckon this alone justifies the AI investment for high-volume service teams.

 Response suggestions from Joule draft replies based on case content and similar resolved cases.
-Agents edit and send rather than writing from scratch — saving 30–40% of response time.
+Agents edit and send rather than writing from scratch.
+30-40% of response time saved.
+That’s a neat productivity gain when you’re handling 500 cases a day.

 Knowledge article recommendations surface relevant help articles alongside the case.
-Agents don’t search; the right content appears automatically.
+Agents don’t search.
+The right content just appears.

 Digital Service Agent

 The Digital Service Agent (GA Q4 2025) handles routine inquiries end-to-end without human involvement.
-Password resets, order status checks, standard returns — cases that follow predictable patterns get resolved automatically.
+Password resets, order status checks, standard returns.
+Cases that follow predictable patterns get resolved automatically.
 Complex cases escalate to human agents with full context preserved.
+It doesn’t just deflect.
+It resolves.

 SAP Service Cloud V2: AI Impact by CapabilityV2 AIMeasured impactsSelf-Service AgentUp to 90% contact cost reductionCase Classification70–90% accuracyAgent ProductivityUp to 50% improvementResponse Suggestions30–40% faster response draftingSources: SAP Q4 2025 Release Notes (Jan 2026), Spadoom implementation experience